-Whip this together with a hand mixer and easily color the frosting with a few drops of whichever food coloring you choose.
+Whip the ingredients together with a hand mixer and easily color the frosting with a few drops of whichever food coloring you choose.

 If you would like additional information on the cooking and baking dishes I use in our “recipes for one”, please visit our FAQ page.

 To see examples of the dishes used at One Dish Kitchen, please visit our Store page.